CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/development-tips-for-AppEngine-and-ui5-typescript.md

                 },
             ```

-    6. Start CompuTec.AppEngine.Host.ConsoleApp.exe and you can verify your settings in the console.
+    6. Launch CompuTec.AppEngine.Host.ConsoleApp.exe to verify your configuration settings in the console output.

         ![Settings Console](./media/development-tips-for-AppEngine-and-ui5-typescript/settings-console.webp)
-    7. Open your www folder in Visual Studio.
+    7. Open the www folder of your plugin project in Visual Studio.
-    8. In the terminal, start build script in watch mode:
+    8. In the terminal, run the build script in watch mode to automatically compile changes:

             ```bash
             npm run "watch:ts"
             ```

-    9. Go to AppEngine Administration Panel to activate your plugin if it is not activated yet.
+    9. Open the AppEngine Administration Panel and activate your plugin if it hasn't been activated already.
-    10. Go to AppEngine Launchpad and open your plugin.
+    10. Navigate to the AppEngine Launchpad and launch your plugin.
-    11. To check if path mapping is set up correctly, change something in your UI5 application and check if this change is reflected after refreshing the browser.
+    11. To verify that path mapping is configured correctly, make a small change in your UI5 application and refresh the browser to see if the update is reflected.

+---